 The android moaned and hung his head mournfully at that news.

 Odn gently reminded Dub that not all was lost.
 “This Star Chamber has survived as well as its children.”

 Odn’s words reminded Dub of his duties.
 He waddled across the length of the inner chamber to stand before the crystal tagnyte cylinders that encased and protected the two children in his care.
 Dub took heart when he saw the male and female floating tranquilly in the life preserving fluid that filled the decanters.
 “Just as it should be,” he murmured and moved in for a closer evaluation.

 He first stood in front of the crystal cylinder that held his female child’s data.
 He found her life reading was twenty-two Vibs, her color excellent, her brain waves were active and normal.
-He then moved over to the next cylinder and saw the male’s life reading was twenty-four Vibs, two points higher than the female’s.
+He then moved over to the next cylinder and saw the male’s life reading was twenty-four Vibs, two points higher than the female’s, but still well within the parameters required for humans.
 And that it as it should be, he told himself.

 “How long?”
 Dub asked.